aws-samples/sample-multi-arch-containers/README.md

-# Migrating applications to AWS Graviton on Amazon EKS
+# Build and run multi-architecture containers on AWS Graviton

 This project demonstrates how to build and run multi-architecture Docker images using OpenCV as an example of a native library that requires architecture-specific binaries.